How to Go Spearfishing Safely and Effectively

 Spend time practicing with your speargun or pole spear before heading out.
 Precision is key to ensure quick, ethical kills and avoid injuring fish unnecessarily.

 b.
-Learn to Move Stealthily
+Learn to Move With Stealth

 Fish are highly sensitive to movement and sound.
 Approach your targets slowly and quietly, using the environment for cover.